 • This centre makes KwaZulu-Natal only the second province to have a child-focused eye care facility in the country.

-• In 2017 we will open the second cataract surgical centre in Gauteng that is equipped and resourced to tackle the significant backlog in adult cataract surgery in the province.
+• In 2017 we opened the second cataract surgical centre in Gauteng that is equipped and resourced to tackle the significant backlog in adult cataract surgery in the province.

 • We implemented ground breaking work at a grass-roots level through collaboration with Early Childhood Development practitioners and Traditional Healers in the informal sector.

-Read our latest success story from South Africa here: Six Figure Cash Injection Strengthens Eye Healthcare In KwaZulu-Natal, South Africa.
+Read our latest success story from South Africa here: Clothing Retailer Invests Millions to Fight Blindness in South Africa.

 READ MORE OF OUR SUCCESS STORIES